Multiplicity dependence of $\sigma_{\psi(2S)}/\sigma_{J/\psi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV: Selection of and candidates

 \section{Selection of \boldmath{\jpsi} and \boldmath{\psitwos} candidates}

 The \jpsi and \psitwos candidates are reconstructed through their decays to the $\mu^+\mu^-$ final state.
 The trigger selection consists of a hardware stage and a software stage.
 The hardware trigger selects events containing two tracks identified as muon tracks.
-Then in the software stage, the two muons are required to be oppositely charged, have good quality of the track fit and to form a vertex.
+Then in the software stage, the two muons are required to be oppositely charged and have good qualities of the track fit and vertex reconstruction fit.
 Both muons are required to have a momentum of at least $6 \gevc$ and transverse momentum $\pt > 0.3$~\gevc.
 The invariant masses of the \jpsi and \psitwos candidates must be within $120 \mevcc $ of the known masses~\cite{Workman:2022ynf}.

 Additional selections and particle identification (PID) requirements are imposed to suppress the background from random combinations of tracks.
 Each muon is further required to have $\pt>1.2\gevc$ and $2.0<\eta<4.9$.
-Events are required to have exactly one PV, with a coordinate along the beam direction, $z_{\mathrm{PV}}$, within a range in which the VELO acceptance is uniform.
-The range differs for the three multiplicity variables and is defined in Table~\ref{T1}.
+Events are required to have exactly one PV, with a coordinate along the beam direction, $z_{\mathrm{PV}}$, within a range in which the Vertex Locator (VELO) acceptance is uniform and the vertex reconstruction efficiency is weakly dependent on the track multiplicity.
+The range varies for the multiplicity variables due to the different rapidity ranges they are measured and is listed in Table~\ref{T1}, which is introduced together with multiplicity variables in Sec~\ref{sec:mul}.